Coaching and Giving Feedback

 Committing to Continuous Improvement

 While providing feedback and coaching is essential for helping employees strive for improvement, it is also important as a leader to try to continuously improve as well.
-Here at Adonis we can help managers, leaders, and employees at all levels through Six Sigma training and coaching get better results by utilizing the Lean & Six Sigma toolkit.
+Here at Adonis Partners, we can help managers, leaders, and employees at all levels through Six Sigma training and coaching get better results by utilizing the Lean and Six Sigma toolkit.

 Always add value – I spent many years in the plant and field operations for both manufacturing and services industries.
 There is something special about making and seeing things being done.